In this post, we will show you the impact of Coronavirus on Cybersecurity and actionable tips to protect yourself.

 Patch software vulnerabilities

 Software developers constantly release updates to fix security issues, so you must keep track of them and apply the patches for apps that you’re using.
-Don’t let the security updates sit on your device, as delaying the patching process will only increase your risk for cybersecurity attacks.
+Don’t let the security updates sit on your device, as delaying the patching process will only increase your risk of cybersecurity attacks.

-However, you can only apply patches to a system or program when it’s inside a virtual private network (VPN), so using home or public Wi-Fi while you’re working remotely may not make it possible for you to complete the patch.
+However, you can only apply patches to a system or program when it’s inside a virtual private network (VPN), so using home or public Wi-Fi while working remotely may not make it possible for you to complete the patch.
 One possible workaround for this type of problem is virtual patching.

 Whether you’re a remote worker or an online shopper, be ready, as fraudsters will try to take advantage of your heightened anxiety levels, hoping that you’ll fail in your judgment or decision-making.
-You may receive emails soliciting for money supposedly for charity work or asking you to check your financial transactions by revealing your personal identification number (PIN) and/or one-time password (OTP).
+You may receive emails soliciting money supposedly for charity work or asking you to check your financial transactions by revealing your personal identification number (PIN) and one-time password (OTP).

-Revisit your incident response playbook
+Revisit your incident response playbook.

 Coronavirus And Cybersecurity

 Coronavirus is a severe global problem, and so is cybersecurity.
 As such, governments, businesses, members of the workforce, and other stakeholders need to double down on their individual and collective efforts to bring safety across communities.

 Note: this post was initially published in July 2020 but has been updated.